NBISweden/SMS-5433_7261-MNase-seq/README.md

 Note: It is easier to install packages using the file `environment.yml` which lists the packages and versions.
 Sometimes however, this fails (i.e. seems to be stuck for a long time at the step "Solving environment"), so one solution is to create an empty environment, activate it and install packages.
 These will be saved in the environment, so you only do it once (i.e. **not** for each session).

 ```
+# first we create an environment with mamba, a faster package manager than conda
-conda create -n dataproc
+conda create -n mamba mamba

+# we activate the environment
-conda activate dataproc
+conda activate mamba

-conda install -c conda-forge python=3.7.0
-conda install -c bioconda snakemake=5.21.0
+# now we create the environment DataProc2 which will be our working environment
-conda install -c bioconda bowtie=1.2.3
+mamba create --no-default-packages -p /proj/snic2020-16-205/private/nbis5433/conda/DataProc2 -c bioconda snakemake=5.21.0 bowtie=1.2.3 cutadapt=3.0 sra-tools=2.10.1 fastqc=0.11.9 samtools=1.10 multiqc=1.9 deeptools=3.5.0

-conda install sra-tools=2.10.1 fastqc=0.11.9
-conda install samtools=1.10 cutadapt=3.0 deeptools=3.5.0 multiqc=1.9
+# we can activate the working environment
+conda activate /proj/snic2020-16-205/private/nbis5433/conda/DataProc2

 ```

 ### Activating conda environment

 ```
-conda activate dataproc
+conda activate /proj/snic2020-16-205/private/nbis5433/conda/DataProc2
 ```

-Sometimes you need to perform this step if the shell gives you a messagae that you need to configure it for using `conda activate`:
+Sometimes you need to perform this step prior to environment activation if the shell gives you a messagae that you need to configure it for using `conda activate`:

 ```
 source ~/miniconda2/etc/profile.d/conda.sh
+conda activate /proj/snic2020-16-205/private/nbis5433/conda/DataProc2
 ```